History of Champa: Temporary preeminence of Kauthara

 In the 8th century, during the time when the Chinese knew the country as "Huanwang", the political center of Champa shifted temporarily from Mỹ Sơn southward to the regions of Panduranga and Kauthara, centered around the temple complex of Po Nagar near modern Nha Trang that was dedicated to the indigenous Earth goddess Yan Po Nagar.
-In 774, raiders from Java disembarked in Kauthara, burned the temple of Po Nagar, and carried off the image of Shiva.
+In 774, Navy from Java disembarked in Kauthara, burned the temple of Po Nagar, and carried off the image of Shiva.
 The Cham king Satyavarman (r.
-770–787) pursued the raiders and defeated them in a naval battle.
+770–787) pursued the invaders and defeated them in a naval battle.
 In 781, Satyavarman erected a stele at Po Nagar, declaring that he had regained control of the area and had restored the temple.
-In 787, Javanese raiders destroyed a temple dedicated to Shiva near Panduranga.
+In 787, Javanese invaders destroyed a temple dedicated to Shiva near Panduranga.

 Javanese raids (774, 787–799)

 In 767, Tonkin coast was hit by Java (Daba) and Kunlun raids, around modern day Hanoi the capital of Tonkin (Annam).
 Around Son-tay they were vanquished at the hands of Chang Po-i the governor, after the Kunlun and Java (Shepo) assaulted Tongking in 767.

 Champa was subsequently assaulted by Javanese or Kunlun vessels in 774 and 787.
-In 774 an assault was launched on Po-Nagar in Nha-trang where the pirates demolished temples, while in 787 an assault was launched on Phang-rang.
+In 774, an assault was launched on Po-Nagar in Nha-trang where the pirates demolished temples, while in 787 an assault was launched on Phang-rang.
 Several Champa coastal cities suffered naval raids and assault from Java.
 Java armadas was called as Javabala-sanghair-nāvāgataiḥ (fleets from Java) which are recorded in Champa epigraphs.
 All of these raids believed was launched by the Sailendras, ruler of Java and Srivijaya.
 The possible cause of Javanese assault on Champa was probably prompted by commerce rivalry on serving Chinese market.
 The 787 epigraph was in Yang Tikuh while the 774 epigraph was Po-nagar.